 She also pointed out that we had clearly put as much into our rooms, both dollar and emotional impact-wise that we had invested into our “lobby” and common guest areas – another sign of hospitality excellence we are told.
 Of course, we didn’t even consider doing it any other way, but it was fun to learn about travel writers’ tips and secrets when separating out clear winners from the wannabes.

 Yes, the Garden Room has a small view of the bay.
-No, it is not anything like the view from the Pantages Suite or wraparound porch – or even the Wild Rose.
-It’s more of one of those “Look honey, it’s blue!
-I think it’s the water” kind of things and only viewable standing next to the window.
+No, it is not anything like the view from the Pantages Suite or wraparound porch – or even the Rose Room.
 Still, if you’re like us, it’s fun to look out at a distant stretch of blue and know you are that close to the water and nature and all that the Pacific Northwest has to offer.

 And then you think about Starbucks because the words “Pacific Northwest” conjures the image of Seattle and Seattle of course is inextricably linked to the mermaid sanctioned brew that had its modest start near Seattle’s working port.
-Well, mermaids and fishermen go hand in hand and you suddenly remember there’s a pretty good brew pub down on the waterfront with one of the best porters you’ve tasted in years, with definite chocolate and expresso overtones — and before you know it, you’ve got your jacket on and you’re heading down the stairs two at a time, feeling a lot younger than you did just moments ago (and the brain really does work that way).
+Well, mermaids and fishermen go hand in hand and you suddenly remember there’s a pretty good brew pub down on the waterfront with one of the best porters you’ve tasted in years, with definite chocolate and espresso overtones — and before you know it, you’ve got your jacket on and you’re heading down the stairs two at a time, feeling a lot younger than you did just moments ago.

 Many return guests have made the Garden Room their Pacific Northwest abode year after year (some from as far away as England) – the room journal leaves a rich trail of such sojourners.
 So don’t be afraid to save a little travel money and luxuriate in the lightness of spirit that smallness has to offer.